Mechanising G\"odel-L\"ob provability logic in HOL Light: Axiomatizing GL

 Proving some lemmas in the axiomatic calculus $\mathbb{GL}$ is a technical interlude necessary for obtaining the completeness result.

-In accordance with this aim, we denoted the classical axioms and rules of the system as the propositional schemas used by Harrison in the file \verb|Arithmetic/derived.ml| of the HOL Light standard distribution~\cite{hol-light} -- where, in fact, many of our lemmas relying only on the propositional calculus are already proven there w.r.t.~an axiomatic system for first-order classical logic; our further lemmas involving modal reasoning are denoted by names that are commonly used in informal presentations.
+Following this aim, we denoted the classical axioms and rules of the system as the propositional schemas used by Harrison in the file \verb|Arithmetic/derived.ml| of the HOL Light standard distribution~\cite{hol-light} -- where, in fact, many of our lemmas relying only on the propositional calculus are already proven there w.r.t.~an axiomatic system for first-order classical logic; our further lemmas involving modal reasoning are denoted by names that are commonly used in informal presentations.

 Therefore, the code in \texttt{gl.ml} mainly consists of the formalised proofs of those lemmas \emph{in} $\mathbb{GL}$ that are useful for the formalised results we present in the next section.
-This file might be thought of as a ``kernel'' for further experiments in reasoning about axiomatic calculi by using HOL Light.
-The lemmas we proved are, indeed, standard tautologies of classical propositional logic, along with specific theorems of minimal modal logic and its extension for transitive frames -- i.e.~of the systems $\mathbb{K}$ and $\mathbb{K}4$ \cite{popkorn1994first} --, so that by applying minor changes in basic definitions, they are -- so to speak -- take-away proof-terms for extensions of that very minimal system within the realm of normal modal logics.
+This file might be considered a ``kernel'' for further experiments in reasoning about axiomatic calculi using HOL Light.
+The lemmas we proved are, indeed, standard tautologies of classical propositional logic, along with specific theorems of minimal modal logic and its extension for transitive frames -- i.e.~of the systems $\mathbb{K}$ and $\mathbb{K}4$ \cite{popkorn1994first} --, so that by applying minor changes in basic definitions, they are -- so to speak -- take-away proof scripts for extensions of that very minimal system within the realm of normal modal logics.